Privacy Notice: Staff

 - the categories of personal data we collect

 - the purposes for which it is processed

 - the persons and organisations it might be shared with.

-It is important that the information we hold about you is accurate and up-to-date.
-If your personal details change or if they are currently inaccurate then it is important that you let us know by updating your own details via ESR Self-Service or by contacting your manager, who can update your personal details via Manager ESR Self-service and the HR Team via the HR Portal for pay/assignment changes only.
+It is important the information we hold about you is accurate and up-to-date.
+If your personal details change or if they are currently inaccurate then it is important that you let us know by updating your own details via ESR Self-service or by contacting your manager, who can update your personal details via Manager ESR Self-service and the HR Team via the HR Portal for pay/assignment changes only.